Praveensureshkumar/intrusion-detection-ml/README.md

 - **KNN (k-Nearest Neighbors)**
 - **Random Forest Classifier**

-Each model is trained using One-vs-Rest classification and evaluated using accuracy, precision, recall, and ROC/PR curves.
+Each model is trained using One-vs-Rest classification and evaluated using accuracy, precision, recall and ROC/PR curves.

 ---